Third Annual DC Friends of ELS Reption, Friday March 20, 2015, Wiley Rein

 2nd Annual DC Friends of ELS Reception, March 21, 6:00 at Wiley Rein

-The Election Law Society is pleased to announce its Second Annual DC Friends of ELS Reception.
-This year's festivities will include the presentation of two awards.
-Virginia Attorney General Mark Herring will present William & Mary Adjunct Professor Marc Elias with a teaching award for his outstanding courses in post-election litigation and advanced election law topics.
-William & Mary alum, election attorney, and ELS co-founder Liz Howard '09 is to receive the ELS Alumni of the Year award (last year's award went to Jeff Palmore '09).
-Friends of ELS are welcome to attend this event on Friday, March 21 at the offices of Wiley Rein, 1776 K Street NW, Washington, DC.
-Cocktails will begin at 6:00.
-Please RSVP [[elect,here]].
+The Election Law Society held its Second Annual DC Friends of ELS Reception.
+This year's festivities included the presentation of two awards.
+Virginia Attorney General Mark Herring presented William & Mary Adjunct Professor Marc Elias with a teaching award for his outstanding courses in post-election litigation and advanced election law topics.
+William & Mary alum, election attorney, and ELS co-founder Liz Howard '09 received the ELS Alumni of the Year award (last year's award went to Jeff Palmore '09).
+The law firm of Wiley Rein generously hosted the Friends of ELS event on Friday, March 21.

 8th Annual Election Law Symposium: McCutcheon and the World of Political Giving, February 27, 2014, 3:30-5:00, Rm.
 124

-Participants at the 8th Annual William & Mary Election Law Symposium include Ken Gross (Skadden); Larry Noble (former FEC general Counsel); and Trevor Potter (Caplin Drysdale).
-Participants will investigate the functional impact of this term's most important campaign finance case, McCutcheon v.
+Participants at the 8th Annual William & Mary Election Law Symposium included Ken Gross (Skadden); Larry Noble (former FEC general Counsel); and Trevor Potter (Caplin Drysdale).
+Participants discussed the functional impact of the 2013 term's most important campaign finance case, McCutcheon v.
 FEC.
 This symposium draws together election and political law practitioners to explore the practical impact of the case on current trends in campaign giving on both the legal and political arenas.
 This symposium is free and open to the public.
 CLE credit pending.
 Please join us on February 27 in Room 124.
 3:30-5:00.
 Wine and cheese reception to follow.

 Rethinking DC Representation in Congress, February 21, 2014, 1779 Massachusetts Ave, NW Washington DC